gillescj/carousel/README.md

 # Carousel

-A Carousel slider component built in React
+A Carousel slider component built in React.

--   Select autoplay and delay
+-   Select autoplay and delay length
+-   Fully responsive